November 9th History, Trivia, and Fun Facts

 Avoid extremes; forbear resenting injuries so much as you think they deserve.

-1 in 5,000 north Atlantic lobsters are born bright blue.
+1 in 5,000 north Atlantic lobsters is born bright blue.

 More Pop Culture History Resources